chrisaug21/trips-app/docs/ABOUT_CHRIS.md

 - After each task, provide a 30-second “did it work?” checklist.
 - Recommend defaults if there are multiple options.
 - Keep explanations non-technical.
+- I prefer to work in the Cursor UI for most things rather than the terminal (unless it's for very very simple things like starting a dev server from terminal).

 ## Guardrails
 - Don’t expose secrets to the client.